IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 3.71.2 Actor Roles

-This profile defines the following actors and roles:
+This transaction defines the following actors and roles:

 **Table 3.71.2-1: Actor Roles**